2/03/15

 Instructions

-1. Measure 10 cups of rice cereal and add to a large mixing bowl; set aside.
+1. Add rice cereal and 3 cups marshmallows to a large mixing bowl; set aside.

-2. Line a 13x9 baking pan with aluminum foil or parchment paper then spray very lightly with cooking spray; set aside.
+2. Line a 13x9 baking pan with aluminum foil or parchment paper then rub with butter (can spray with cooking spray too); set aside.
 This step is optional - it just makes things easier to cut and remove from pan.

 3. Melt butter over low heat in a large pot.
-Once butter is melted, add all but 2 cups of marshmallows plus vanilla and salt.
+Once butter is melted, add remaining marshmallows, vanilla and salt.
 Cook and stir over low heat until marshmallows are completely melted.
-Once mixture is smooth, add remaining 2 cups of marshmallows and stir to incorporate.
-The extra marshmallows will mostly melt but those little lumps that are left are going to add little pockets of marshmallow awesomeness to the treats.

-4. Immediately pour marshmallow mixture over rice cereal and gently stir until cereal is evenly coated.
+4. Pour marshmallow mixture into bowl with cereal and marshmallows then gently stir until cereal is evenly coated.

 easy, how to, best, instructions, recipe, rice, krispy, krispie, crispy, treats, marshmallows, butter, browned